Empire-Strikes-Back/Flula/readme.txt

 no programmer names in files

 - we say no to programmer names in files - we live and breathe, our repos are our source code only

+no authors, authoring orgs, links

+- we say no to authors, authoring orgs, links - we are alive, our repos are our source code only